veracrypt/VeraCrypt/README.md

 III.
-FreeBSD and OpenSolaris
+FreeBSD
 ============================

-FreeBSD and OpenSolaris are not yet supported.
+FreeBSD is supported starting from version 11.
+The build requirements and instructions are the same as Linux except that gmake should be used instead of make.